 To prevent invalidation of HTTP service response caches caused by changes to the cache key, you can exclude certain headers that you expect to change from service cache entries.
-For more information, see Connecting a service and Service caching.
+Learn more in Connecting a service and Service caching.

 Certificate validation